davmhelm/azure-vm-net-tools/README.md

 It is important to note all procedures below have been tested on Linux Ubuntu 18.04.
 You may need to make changes depending on your Linux distro.

-Please review the list of network tools installed inside the content of the [script](https://raw.githubusercontent.com/dmauser/azure-vm-net-tools/main/script/nettools.sh).
+Please review the list of network tools installed inside the content of the [script](https://raw.githubusercontent.com/davmhelm/azure-vm-net-tools/main/script/nettools.sh).
 You can also define your own startup script and replace the script URL on the variable **nettoolsuri** listed in the examples below.

 ### Requirements

 - [Azure Cloud Shell](https://shell.azure.com/)
-- Ubuntu Linux or WLS using Azure CLI (curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash).
+- Ubuntu Linux or WSL using Azure CLI (curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash).
 More info [Install the Azure CLI on Linux](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt).
 - VMs require Internet access to be able to download the tools.

-**Note:**: an Azure Shell script [lxvm-nettools.azcli](https://raw.githubusercontent.com/dmauser/azure-vm-net-tools/main/lxvm-nettools.azcli) with the scenarios below are also included in this repo.
+**Note:**: an Azure Shell script [lxvm-nettools.azcli](https://raw.githubusercontent.com/davmhelm/azure-vm-net-tools/main/lxvm-nettools.azcli) with the scenarios below are also included in this repo.

 ### Scenario 1: Deploy a new Azure Linux VM with Network Tools using CLI